 #4 – Ditch this stuff:

-Hopefully the least surprising strategy as we carve out the best diet for PCOS, but it is essential that you eliminate the following junk from your daily meals:
+Hopefully this is the least surprising strategy as we carve out the best diet for PCOS, but it is essential that you eliminate the following junk from your daily meals:

 - Industrial oils – Despite what anyone tells you, canola oil is not healthy.
 It falls in the same trash bin as corn, soy, cottonseed, and grapeseed oils, and should be avoided.
 These oils contain very unstable poly-unsaturated fatty acids or PUFAs.
 You can read all about the evils of PUFAs here.

-Thankfully, I recently had the privilege of listen to a lecture series by a really smart lady named Dr. Julia Ross who taught me a thing or two about managing the roaring sugar cravings.
+Thankfully, I recently had the privilege of listening to a lecture series by a really smart lady named Dr. Julia Ross who taught me a thing or two about managing those roaring sugar cravings.

 Here’s the good news: